ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 math: true
 ---

-Enrollment projections are a fundamental component of the planning and budgeting processes for school districts.
+Enrollment projections drive planning and budgeting for school districts.
+Districts use them to anticipate long-term shifts in educational demand, which in turn shapes decisions about staffing, resources, and facilities.
-The primary purpose of these projections is to help districts prepare for long-term changes in educational demand.
-This directly affects the need for resources, personnel, and school facilities.

-The most widely used method for school district enrollment projection is the cohort-survival ratio (CSR), also known as the grade progression method.
-This approach uses historical data to determine the percentage of students "surviving" from one grade to the next, while projecting incoming kindergarten classes based on birth rates from five years prior.
-Many districts favor CSR because it can be easily computed and reviewed in a spreadsheet, even though more advanced methods (e.g., multiple linear regression) are available.
+The most widely used method is the cohort-survival ratio (CSR), also known as the grade progression method.
+CSR uses historical data to estimate the share of students "surviving" from one grade to the next, while projecting incoming kindergarten classes from birth rates five years prior.
+Districts favor it because anyone can run it in a spreadsheet, even though more advanced methods like multiple linear regression exist.

-To be effective, enrollment projections must account for a variety of demographic and socioeconomic factors.
-Beyond simple birth and enrollment trends, administrators must consider migration patterns, student transfers to charter or private schools, and external shocks, such as policy changes that influence whether students enter or leave the district.
+Accurate projections require more than birth and enrollment trends.
+Administrators must also weigh migration patterns, transfers to charter or private schools, and external shocks such as policy changes that move students into or out of a district.
+CSR and regression-based models both struggle when conditions shift sharply year-to-year, and planners often resort to informal judgment calls to patch the gap.
-Finally, simple methods like CSR or regression-based models often struggle when conditions significantly change year-to-year, leading policymakers to rely on their own judgment and "guesses" to adjust projections based on local knowledge of trends and conditions.

-In this blog post, I describe a new approach to enrollment projections that builds upon the strengths of existing methods while addressing some of their limitations.
-This approach uses a Monte Carlo simulation framework to explicitly model uncertainty in enrollment projections and provide a range of potential outcomes rather than a single point estimate.
-By modeling student survival and new student generation as separate stochastic processes, this method allows for more robust modeling, especially in the presence of strong external shocks that might affect one process more than another.
+In this blog post, I describe a new approach to enrollment projections that builds on the strengths of existing methods while addressing some of their limitations.
+It uses a Monte Carlo simulation framework to model uncertainty explicitly and produce a range of outcomes rather than a single point estimate.
+By treating student survival and new student generation as separate stochastic processes, the method handles external shocks more cleanly — a surge in new housing, for instance, affects generation rates without contaminating survival estimates.
+The implementation uses `DuckDB`, a free, open-source SQL database, keeping it accessible to district staff without specialized statistical software.
-Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis.
-That keeps it accessible to district staff who lack specialized statistical software.

 # Background on Enrollment Projection Methods

-Existing enrollment projection models range from simple historical trend analyses to complex econometric and computational frameworks.
-We can categorize these models into two broad approaches: projection, which relies on historical data to extend existing trends, and prediction, which incorporates additional variables known as exogenous factors.
+Enrollment projection models span a wide range, from simple historical trend analyses to complex econometric and computational frameworks.
+They fall into two broad categories: projection, which extends existing trends from historical data, and prediction, which brings in additional external variables (exogenous factors).

 ## Cohort-Survival Ratio (CSR) / Grade Progression Method